PKU-EPIC/GAPartNet/README.md

   CUDA_VISIBLE_DEVICES=0 \
   python train.py fit -c gapartnet.yaml
   ```
+Notice:
+- For training, please use a good schedule, first train the semantic segmentation backbone and head, then, add the clustering and scorenet supervision for instance segmentation.
+You can change the schedule in cfg(`model.init_args.training_schedule`).
+The schedule is a list, the first number indicate the epoch to start the clustering and scorenet training, the second number indicate the epoch to start the npcsnet training.
+For example, [5,10] means that the clustering and scorenet training will start at epoch 5, and the npcsnet training will start at epoch 10.
+- If you want to debug, add `--model.init_args.debug True` to the command and also change `data.init_args.xxx_few_shot` in the cfg to be `True`, here `xxx` is the name of training and validation sets.
+- We also provide multi-GPU parallel training, please set `CUDA_VISIBLE_DEVICES` to be the GPUs you want to use, e.g. `CUDA_VISIBLE_DEVICES=3,6` means you want to use 2 GPU #3 and #6 for training.

 ## Citation
 If you find our work useful in your research, please consider citing: